spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 3. Click **Continue**.

 When you select Import, a one-time process occurs.
 Import copies values from the cloud provider node group entity to the Ocean configuration.
 Later, there is no active connection between these two entities.
 Ocean will provision new VMs, not as part of a managed Kubernetes service of node group entities.
+Review all of the parameters and update them if necessary before saving.

+If you are configuring manually, see [New Virtual Node Group Page]()

 ### New Virtual Node Group Page